PoorHttp/PoorWSGI/doc/documentation.rst

 Partial Content
 ```````````````
-Sometimes, you want to return partial Content, which is typical reaction to
+Sometimes, you want to return partial content, which is a typical reaction to
 `Range` headers.
-For that situations, there are `parse_range` function and
+For such situations, there are the `parse_range` function and
-`make_partial` Response method.
+the `make_partial` Response method.

 .. code:: python